 Wouldn’t it be helpful if you had a guide to help you figure out about applying makeup tips for an interview?
 We’ve heard you.
-Check out our picks for the best job interview makeup looks below to help you get the job.
+Check out our picks for the best job interview makeup ideas & looks below to help you get the job

 Neutral and Natural

 Keeping things neutral will help you shine in any job interview in a corporate setting.
 When it comes to perfecting the natural corporate makeup look, you must find a balance with glowing I-woke-up-like-this skin and bushy brows that fit perfectly.

 To achieve this interview makeup look: